Burkina Faso's president back in charge as coup fails

 "If ever there was a transition to be held up as an example, it is indeed ours," Kafando said.

-Supporters chanted "Presi, Presi, Presi" as he took the podium at a conference center in the capital Ouagadougou.
+Supporters chanted "Presi, Presi, Presi" as he took the podium at a conference centre in the capital Ouagadougou.

 "I can assure you that we are determined to carry on with the mission the Burkinabe people have entrusted us with, to build strong institutions and a real democracy," he said, thanking the international community for condemning the coup.